 That’s why having proper stabilization is key.
 If your camera has an automatic image stabilization feature, use it.

 You should also check your drone to see that it stabilizes each photo it takes and if it adjusts for wind variances.
 Without these features, your aerial images will be blurry, out of focus, and unusable.

 8. Post-Production is Your Friend

-Even if you have all your settings right, there might be some element of distortion left in the images you capture.
-A common issue are perspective distortions that result from how high up in the sky you are when taking the photos.
-Think fish-eye but to the extreme.
+Even if you have all your settings right, there might be some distortion element left in the aerial images you capture.
+A common issue is perspective distortions that result from how high up in the sky you are when taking the photos.
+Think fish-eye, but to the extreme.